-- 1. Access Widgets: Widgets tab. - In the navigation pane, click the name of the Widget that you want to see.The system displays the Widget. - 3.
-Optional-Add the widget to the Dashboard, if the Dashboard is not fully populated.
+- Access the Widgets tab. - 2.
+In the navigation pane, click the name of the Widget that you want to see.

+The system displays the Widget.

+3. (Optional)-Add the widget to the Dashboard, if the Dashboard is not fully populated.

-Configuration Tab Operations
+The Configuration Tab Display and Operations

-The Oracle® Enterprise Session Border Controller (ESBC) Web GUI provides access to the dialogs and controls that you need to set up, administer, and maintain the configuration objects used on your session border controller through the Configuration tab.
+The Oracle® Enterprise Session Border Controller (Enterprise SBC) Web GUI provides access to the dialogs and controls that you need to set up, administer, and maintain the configuration objects used on your session border controller through the Configuration tab.

 The Web GUI Guide does not provide instructions for setting up the configuration objects.
 Use the ACLI Configuration Guide to get the instructions by transposing the path given to reach the object in the ACLI onto the Web GUI and you will reach the configuration dialog.
+The parameters displayed in the Web GUI dialogs are the same as those in the ACLI.

-- The Configuration Tab Display
+- Configuration Tab Display and Operations

 - Media Manager Configuration

 - Security Configuration

 - Session Router Configuration

 - System Configuration

-The Configuration Tab Display
+Configuration Tab Display and Operations